Federal Election 2025

 Advocacy Campaigns About Food Insecurity

-Many organizations working on the right to food or related topics are using the federal election to advocate for strong policy action.
-Here are three campaigns from national organizations that may interest you.
+Many organizations working on the right to food or related topics used the federal election to advocate for strong policy action.
+There were three main campaigns from national organizations:

-The Lived and Living Experience Advisory Group (LLEAG) also released a list of recommendations for a more just food system (PDF).
-They focus on increasing incomes and challenging corporate power and profits in our food system.
+The Lived and Living Experience Advisory Group (LLEAG) in Newfoundland and Labrador also released a list of recommendations for a more just food system (PDF).
+They focused on increasing incomes and challenging corporate power and profits in our food system.

 Photo Credit: Erin Minuskin (Unsplash)